When 1.5 percent cash back is better than 2 percent

 While I believe almost everyone should have a no-annual-fee 2 percent cash back credit card, there are some instances in which a card with a seemingly lower payout can actually provide more value, at least for a period of time.
 Here’s what you need to know.

-For this reason, our sister site The Points Guy values Ultimate Rewards points at 2 cents apiece.
+For this reason, Bankrate’s point valuation estimates Ultimate Rewards points at 2 cents apiece.
 Sometimes you can get even more value if you find a sweet spot in an airline or hotel award chart.
-If you earn the base 1.5 Ultimate Rewards points per dollar on your Freedom Unlimited card and you pair it with a transferable points card and get 2 cents per point, you’ve achieved an effective 3 percent return on that spending—double the standard cash back value.
+If you earn the base 1.5 Ultimate Rewards points per dollar on your Freedom Unlimited card and you pair it with a transferable points card and get 2 cents per point, you’ve achieved an effective 3 percent return on that spending — double the standard cash back value.

 The Freedom Unlimited also has generous purchase protection, extended warranty coverage and trip cancellation/interruption insurance.
 It’s a really versatile card that’s one of the most valuable no-annual-fee options on the market.
-Finally, it comes with a $200 welcome bonus (after spending $500 in the first three months), and new cardholders also get 5 percent back on grocery purchases (excluding Target and Walmart) on up to $12,000 spent in their first year.
+Finally, it comes with a great welcome bonus: Earn an additional 1.5 percent cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back!

 On both cards, your 1.5 percent rewards rate could grow to as much as 2.625 percent if you have at least $100,000 in deposits or investments with Bank of America or Merrill Lynch.
 The bank’s Preferred Rewards program boosts your credit card rewards by 75 percent at that top tier, by 50 percent if you have between $50,000 and $99,999 in eligible deposits or investments and by 25 percent if you have between $20,000 and $49,999.
 If you’re a loyal customer, that means you could get 2.625 percent, 2.25 percent or 1.875 percent, respectively, in cash back or statement credits.